 Middle ear infection

-Infection of the airway and lungs (pneumonia)
+Infection of the lungs (pneumonia)

 Infection of the upper airway with trouble breathing and cough (croup)